-Key financial highlights for 2020 are as follows:
+Key financial highlights for 2021 are as follows:

 - The Corporation is focused on three interrelated principles: returning property to productive use, returning property to the tax duplicate, and accelerating economic or housing activity in Cuyahoga County communities.
-The Corporation works cooperatively with cities, other units of government, lenders, and individual property owners, to acquire troubled real estate and return it to productive use. - The Corporation saw a decrease in expenses from 2019 to 2020 due to a decrease in demolition project volume from prior years.
-During 2020, the Corporation's net position increased by \$1,907,268.
+The Corporation works cooperatively with cities, other units of government, lenders, and individual property owners, to acquire troubled real estate and return it to productive use. - The Corporation saw a decrease in expenses from 2020 to 2021 primarily due to a decrease in demolition project volume from prior years.
+During 2021, the Corporation's net position increased by \$13,917.